xNapha/employee-creator/README.md

 ### 29/05/2023 | Updating One to One Relationship

 What I struggled with was trying to update a one to one relationship.
 Prior to what I have currently implemented it would insert new data into the address table, creating a whole new row and updating the address_id value on the employees table, but it old value wasn't being deleted.
 The current fix I have in place doesn't actually update the row leaving the id intact, it updates the whole row.
 I feel like this is a terrible work around, I will try and figure out a proper solution to it next time.

+### 30/05/2023 | Forgetting HTML

+I havent built a front end application in a while so my memory on which attributes I can use on a form have vanished from memory, so I feel pretty ashamed.
+Although I was able to quickly find the information needed to create the html for the application I feel like this is something that I shouldn't be forgetting.
+This just goes to show that I need to build more forms to familiarise myself with the syntax.

 ---